Yevadu: Controversy

 The All India Film Employees Confederation mandated that all regional film productions employ at least 70 per cent local stuntmen.
 When the Chennai stunt masters, FEFSI Vijayan and Stunt Silva, failed to comply with this mandate, Andhra Pradesh stuntmen obstructed the film's production.

 K. Nagendra Prasad, a former councillor of Yemmiganur in Kurnool district, lodged a complaint with the police regarding a poster, alleging that it featured an image of a half-nude Amy Jackson.
 Suits were filed, naming Ram Charan, Amy Jackson, Dil Raju, the film's presenter Anitha, co-producer Sirish, the photographer, and the owner of the Raghavendra theatre which screened the film, citing section 292 of the IPC, as well as section 3 of the Indecent Representation of Women (Prohibition) Act of 1986.
 Vamsi defended that Jackson's still used in the poster was from a song sequence which had no obscenity in it and called the charges baseless.
 Justice K. G. Shankar of the High Court stayed the criminal cases on 28 July 2014.

 Just before the release of Race Gurram (2014), stills of Shruti Haasan from the song Pimple Dimple, taken from obscene angles, were leaked on the internet.
 Shruti received huge criticism for the photos, while some called it a cheap publicity stunt.
 Regarding them, she said that those stills were neither pre-approved by the production house nor her and were shot during a song shoot and called the leakage a breach of trust.
 She filed a FIR in Hyderabad.
 CID began investigation in May 2014.
 They questioned administrators of the websites which uploaded the photos, and the photographers who reportedly supplied the photos to them.
 However, it was uncertain whether uploading the photographs, since they were taken in a public place, could be termed as illegal, and sought a legal opinion on how to go about the investigation.

 Home media

 The film's television rights were acquired by Star Maa for an undisclosed price.
 The film registered a TRP rating of 10.14 during its television premiere.
 The television rights of the dubbed Malayalam version, Bhaiyya My Brother, were sold to Mazhavil Manorama for ₹65 lakh, which was the highest price ever paid for a Telugu film dubbed in Malayalam.
 The Indian DVD and Blu-ray were marketed by Aditya Videos, and were released in June 2014.
-Yevadu was also dubbed in Hindi and released in 2015 by Goldmines Telefilms.
 The television rights for the Hindi version were sold to Sony Max.